leegdcert/TFCDATASET/README.md

 ## Part 2

-Randomly sampled 360 samples from the reported fraud SMS.
+Randomly sampled 360 SMS from the reported data.

 ## Part 3

-Randomly sampled 120 samples from the collected sms from volunteers.
+Randomly sampled 120 SMS from the volunteers.